Does it dry up

 Or does it explode?

 A Raisin in the Sun is a play written by Lorraine Hansberry in 1959, inspired by Sean O'Casey's Juno and the Paycock.
 It details the life and times of the Younger family, a poor black family living in a small apartment in Chicago.
 Due to the passing of the elder Mr. Younger, the family is now in the position of receiving a large life-insurance check.
 Each of the adult members of the family has an idea as to what he or she would like to do with this money, and over the next few weeks, it's shown how each character's hopes and dreams affect the other family members.

 Notable for being the first play by a black woman to be shown on Broadway as well as the first play with a black director.
 Despite Hansberry's worries, the play was a huge success, and would have probably been Hansberry's big break had she not suffered an untimely death from cancer a few years afterwards.
-It has been adapted into a 1961 theatrical film (directed by Daniel Petrie and starring most of the original Broadway cast, including Sidney Poitier and Ruby Dee), made-for-TV productions in 1989 and 2008, and the 1971 musical Raisin.
+It has been adapted into a 1961 theatrical film (directed by Daniel Petrie and starring most of the original Broadway cast, including Sidney Poitier, Claudia McNeil, and Ruby Dee), as well as Made-for-TV Movie productions in 1989 and 2008, and the 1971 musical Raisin.

 Contains examples of

 - Bittersweet Ending: The money is gone and the Youngers will likely receive nothing but hostility from the residents of Clybourne Park, but Walter's confidence has been restored and the family is prepared to face whatever challenges their new life will offer them.

 - Chuck Cunningham Syndrome: The character of Mr. Johnson, at least in the original script.
 He doesn't show up at all in later versions of the story.

 - Deadpan Snarker: Beneatha.

 - Despair Event Horizon: Both Walter and Mama pass this when Willie Harris makes off with the money.
 Bobo too, as he tells Walter, "I had my life staked on this deal, too."

 - Foil: Joseph Asagai and George Murchison, Beneatha and Ruth.